Household Cavalry

 Great for children

 The museum often has craft sessions on holidays and weekends, where children can discover the Household Cavalry, its history, all the while letting their creativity flow.
-They get to take a handmade gift home that they themselves made, which makes a wonderful souvenir.
+They get to take a handmade present home that they themselves made, which makes a wonderful souvenir.

 Every day they can try on Cavalry helmets and armour and talk to the Cavalrymen.
 They’ve also got a word search and a detective trail that runs through the museum.